 An appendectomy is a surgical operation in which the vermiform appendix is removed.
 Appendectomy is performed as an urgent or emergency procedure to treat acute appendicitis.
 It may be performed laparoscopically or as an open operation.

 Cholecystectomy is the surgical removal of the gallbladder.
 Cholecystectomy is a common treatment of symptomatic gallstones and other gallbladder conditions.
 Cholecystectomy may be performed laparoscopically.

 Haemorrhoids (piles) are lumps occurring inside or around the anal canal (back passage) which contain swollen and enlarged blood vessels.
 You can relieve the mild pain, swelling and inflammation of haemorrhoids with home treatments.
-Some other treatments include eating high-fiber foods, usage of topical treatments, soak anal area regularly in a warm bath, keep the anal area clean, bathe (preferably) or shower daily to cleanse the skin around your anus gently with warm water, avoid alcohol-based or perfumed wipes, gently pat the area dry or use a hair dryer, don't use dry toilet paper.
+Some other treatments include eating high-fibre foods, usage of topical treatments, soak anal area regularly in a warm bath, keep the anal area clean, bathe (preferably) or shower daily to cleanse the skin around your anus gently with warm water, avoid alcohol-based or perfumed wipes, gently pat the area dry or use a hairdryer, don't use dry toilet paper.
 To help keep the anal area clean after a bowel movement, use moist or wet toilet paper that doesn't contain perfume or alcohol and Apply ice packs or cold compresses on your anus to relieve swelling.

 An anal fissure is a small tear in the thin, moist tissue (mucosa) that lines the anus.
 An anal fissure may occur when you pass hard or large stools during a bowel movement.
 The treatment for fissures is simple.
-Anal fissures often heal within a few weeks if you keep your stool soft, such as increasing your intake of fiber and fluids.
+Anal fissures often heal within a few weeks if you keep your stool soft, such as increasing your intake of fibre and fluids.
 Soaking in warm water for 10 to 20 minutes, especially after bowel movements, can promote healing.